Glossary of Terms A-B

 See Form School.

 A water feature that brings good Feng Shui, especially when it houses healthy and lively fish.
-Aquariums symbolizes growth and activity.
+Aquariums symbolize growth and activity.

 Secret arrows or poison arrows symbolize killing energy or bad Feng Shui.
 The arrows may be sent by structures in the landscape or by furniture placement in the home (such as sharp corners pointing at you or even a T-intersection outside your front door).